 A virtual medical assistant can help your practice in many ways.
-They can save you time and money, keep your office organized, and help you stay connected with patients.
+They can save time and money, keep your office organized, and help you stay connected with patients.
 Here are some of the ways a remote medical assistant can make your life easier:

 What is a virtual medical assistant?